-Our beautiful climate, rich soil and talented locals are the Swan Valley’s secret to growing beautiful produce.
+Beautiful climate, rich soil and talented locals are the Swan Valley’s secret to growing beautiful produce.

 The Swan Valley is abundant with vineyards – a testament to its rich history of viticulture.
-As the oldest wine region in Western Australia, some of our vines have stood the test of time since early European settlement.
+As the oldest wine region in Western Australia, some of the vines have stood the test of time since early European settlement.

 Table vs wine grapes- what’s the difference?